skmonjurul/ScalerAcademyCourse/Intermediate/Topic-001-Introduction-to-Problem-Solving/Assignment/Q3-Summation_Game/QUESTION.md

 ###Problem Description

 ```
-Write a program to find sum all Natural numbers from 1 to N where you have to take N as input from user
+Write a program to find sum of all Natural numbers from 1 to N where you have to take N as input from user
 ```